AnSieger/Meetup_Git/protocol/meeting-03.md

 What does everyone commit until the next meeting

 ### Everyone
-[ ] Created a Business Model Canvas for one of his ideas [ ] Checked his personality on 16personalities.com
+[ ] Created a Business Model Canvas for one of your ideas [ ] Checked your personality on 16personalities.com
 [ ] Prepared one problem to discuss (e.g. from https://www.openideo.com)

 ### Andre